Stagecoach founder charged with human trafficking

 Among the charities it funds is Freedom from Fistula, founded by Dame Ann, which supports women and children in Sierra Leone, Malawi, Madagascar and previously Kenya.

 A Police Scotland spokesperson said: “On 19 January, 2023, four individuals were charged in connection with an investigation into alleged human trafficking and immigration offences.
-A report will be sent to the Procurator Fiscal.”
+A report will be sent to the procurator fiscal.”

 Dame Ann and her brother co-founded Stagecoach in 1980, starting out with a school bus and two secondhand coaches, ferrying people from Dundee to London.